njit-jerse/specimin/README.md

 **Specimin** (SPECIfication MINimizer) is a program reduction tool:  it takes as input a program, and it outputs a subset of the program.
 Given a Java Program *P*
-and a set of methods or fields in that program *M*, Specimin a subset of *P* that contains (1) *M* (including field initializers, if any) and (2) as little else as possible while ensuring that the program compiles.
+and a set of methods or fields in that program *M*, Specimin outputs a subset of *P* that contains (1) *M* (including field initializers, if any) and (2) as little else as possible while ensuring that the program compiles.